davidrhoden/davidrhoden-basic-netlify/timeline/jandtwp/jandtwp-lakeside-apr-28-2006.md

 ---
 title: Jimmy and The Wolfpack played Lakeside Lounge again.
 date: 2006-04-28T22:00:00.000Z
-summary: Casey Howard was our horn player at the time.
 excerpt: Casey Howard was our horn player at the time.
 image: /static/img/rock/jandtwp-lakeside-apr-28-2006/jandtwp-flyer060428.jpg
 tags: